gnosisguild/tabula/README.md

 #### Create Article

-Post a new article to a publication.
+Lets an Account post a new article to a publication.
 The message sender needs `article/create` permissions to the publication.
 | Property | Type | Value |
 | --------------- | :----------: | -------------------------------------------------------------------------------------------------------------------------------------- |
 | action\* | String | "article/create" |